 **Note: In order to follow the tutorial of Struts Framework for java you should have minimum knowledge on Servlets and JSPs

-I make you understand the concepts by answering to the questions.
+I make you understand the concepts of introduction to struts framework by answering to the questions.

 What is Struts?

 It is a web MVC based framework from Apache Software Foundation.
 That is the applications can need not be developed from scratch.
 Framework simplifies application development process.

 this above question raises another term known as Framework, now

 Set of well defined classes and interfaces provides low level services to our application. (or) Set of well defined objects( 3rd party vendor given which provides some low level services to our applications i.e., it provides a reusable base.Examples of frameworks in case of java include your Struts MVC base framework, JSF, Spring etc.,

 MVC architectural design pattern.